Skip to content

 Global settings

-The [notify] table holds daemon-wide knobs: which channels every failure lands in, how long to retry an outbound delivery, how long to keep bell history, how aggressively to coalesce.
-Every key is optional and the defaults suit a single-machine setup.
+The [notify] table is where the daemon-wide knobs live: which channels catch every failure, how long an outbound delivery keeps retrying, how much bell history to hang onto, how hard to coalesce.
+Every key is optional, and the defaults are tuned for a single-machine setup.

-This page is not where you declare channels or routing rules — see [[notifier]] and [[notification_route]].
+This isn’t the page for declaring channels or routing rules, though — that’s [[notifier]] and [[notification_route]].

 [notify]